Chowdhury-DSP/chowdsp_utils/README.md

 - `DoubleBuffer`: A circular buffer which always maintans a contiguous block of data.
 - `TupleHelpers`: Useful methods for working with tuple-like data structures.
 - `AtomicHelpers`: Useful methods for working with atomics.
+- `MemoryUtils`: Helpful methods to check if blocks of memory alias with each other.
+- `TypeTraits`: Type traits for checking is a class has a given method, if a type is a container, and so on.

 `chowdsp_json` (BSD)
 - A thin wrapper around [`nlohmann::json`](https://github.com/nlohmann/json) (MIT license, included internally).